Or: Concrete Things to Do When You’re Scared Shitless About Being the Bad White Person

 - Recognize that you don’t know what you’re doing, and you have much less experience consciously acknowledging racism than any people of color out there.
 No matter how much work you do, that will never change.
 Knowing exactly what you’re doing is not a prerequisite for doing what you know to be right.

 - Did someone just call you out?
 Are you feeling traumatized to learn that maybe you’re not the good white person?
 Oof, that’s real.
 Take a deep breath.
-You will be ok.
+You are not actually in physical danger.
 You will not actually die.
-You can deal with a lot more emotions than you think you can.
+You can deal with a lot more emotions than you think you can. **

 - Practice compassion for your defensiveness, resentment, anger, all those emotions you hate that you have towards people of color who call you out.
 If you don’t practice compassion for your reaction, then you’ll make those same people of color do it for you.